Traditional Acupuncture is administered by Acupuncturist or Traditional Chinese Medicine (TCM) practitioners.

 Navigating the Automobile Accident Insurance Benefits and dealing with adjusters can be a complicating process.
 Let our Care Coordinator assist you with the process.

-If you are injured at work, the Worker’s Compensation Board covers acupuncture administered by a physiotherapist for 6 weeks with a maximum of 21 Visits.
 If all the required paperwork is completed, most acute injury claims are approved.
 For chronic conditions, pre-approval of services are required prior to treatment.

 If you are seeing a registered acupuncturist (RAc), WCB covers an initial assessment and 7 treatments.